Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

 Do dil toote do dil haare (Heer Ranjha, 1970) Madan Mohan / Lata Mangeshkar

 Hanste Zakhm (1973)

-Hanste Zakhm had the most outstanding music by Madan Mohan, excelling in his superior abilities to turn film songs into ghazals, Betaab dil ki tamanna yahi hai is the song of a lost soul who has finally found an anchor in a rudderless life.
-And she holds on to that spark of life with everything she has.
-The words convey her pain and her relief:
+Hanste Zakhm had the most outstanding music by Madan Mohan, excelling in his superior abilities to turn film songs into ghazals.
+Betaab dil ki tamanna yahi hai was the heart-wrenching song of a lost soul who has finally found an anchor in a rudderless life.
+The words conveyed her pain and her relief as she tried to hold on to that spark of life with everything she had:

 Apne se bhi chupaai thi dhadkan apne seene ki